BryantSarabia/Cats-Gifs/README.md

 ## Time estimate

 About 1-2 hours depending on your experience level.
-But don't worry, there is no countdown.
 This number is for you to plan your time :)

 ## Delivery

+The task has to be delivered by 6 PM of 11th July.
 Once you finish the task, create a Pull Request on this repository so I will be able to assess your work :)

 ## Need Help?